Dune

 Plot Summary

 In the distant future, the universe and space travel heavily rely on the spice that can only come from the planet Dune.
 Now, a young son of the noble Duke Leto named Paul Atreides must not only avenge his father's betrayal and murder at the hands of the evil Baron Harkonnen.
-He has to find the secret of Dune and lead the Fremen in freeing the planet and its residents of the despotic rule of the Emperor that was his destiny.
+He has to find the secret of Dune and lead the Fremen in freeing the planet and its residents of the despotic rule of the Emperor, which was his destiny.

 Cast